 Due to the highly visual construction of candlesticks, there are many candlestick patterns that traders use for analysis and to establish trade signals.

 Here are some general principles for understanding how to interpret candlestick charts.

 - A single candlestick doesn’t give us much information to go off of; it is only very short-term information.
 The information is only good until the information from the next candle comes out.
-Therefore, candlesticks are best used in conjuction with other analysis methods such as chart patterns, trendlines, technical indicators, price action analysis, or fundamental/earnings suprises, for example.
+Therefore, candlesticks are best used in conjunction with other analysis methods such as chart patterns, trendlines, technical indicators, price action analysis, or fundamental/earnings surprises, for example.

 - A long lower shadow indicates sellers tried to push the price down, but ultimately the buyers succeeded in pushing the price back up and were strong at the close.